picturesofultra/picturesofultra.github.io/content/videos/2020/chasing_pounamou.rst

 :direction: Aaron Smart
 :tags: Tarawera 100, Courtney Dauwalter, Ryan Sandes, Jeff Browning, Find Your Feet Films, Aaron Smart

-CHASING POUNAMU, an inspirational authentic story that follows a back of the pack runner, as he runs for redemption at the 2019 Tarawera 100 mile Ultramarathon.
+An inspirational authentic story that follows a back of the pack runner, as he runs for redemption at the 2019 Tarawera 100 mile Ultramarathon.

 A moving and dramatic story of the everyday-man, interspersed with insights from the elites of global trail running.
 Chasing Pounamu will touch anyone that's ever got back up to try something that seemed impossible.